 The Boston Massacre greatly helped to foster colonists’ spirit of independence from Great Britain.
-More than 5,000 blacks — both slave and free — would later take up the cause and fight for America’s independence.
-Unfortunately, freedom for most would have to wait.
+More than 5,000 blacks — both slaves and free — would later take up the cause and fight for America’s independence.
+Unfortunately, freedom for most of them would have to wait.

 American Revolution: 1775-1783

-Thousands of black Soldiers, both slave as well as free, from all 13 colonies fought in the Continental Army during America’s war for independence from Great Britain.
+Thousands of black Soldiers, both slaves as well as free, from all 13 colonies fought in the Continental Army during America’s war for independence from Great Britain.
 Many also served in state militias.

 Black Soldiers served in every major battle of the war, mostly in integrated units.
 A notable exception was America’s first all-black unit, the 1st Rhode Island Regiment.
 The regiment defeated three assaults by the British during the battle for Rhode Island in 1778 and later participated in the victory at Yorktown in 1781.

 About 20 percent of the tens of thousands of blacks who served were manumitted – freed from slavery – as a result of their service.

 Black Minutemen fought at Lexington and Concord as early as April 1775, but in May of that same year, the Committee for Safety of the Massachusetts Legislature presented a resolution.
 It read: “Resolved that it is the opinion of this Committee, as the contest now between Great Britain and the Colonies respects the liberties and privileges of the latter, which the Colonies are determined to maintain, that the admission of any persons, as soldiers, into the army now raising, but only such as are freemen, will be inconsistent with the principles that are to be supported, and reflect dishonor on the colony, and that no slaves be admitted into this army, upon any consideration whatever.”